Akroutyosr/wardrobe-app-2/README.md

-# Twinish — Digital Wardrobe Twin 💅🏻
+# Twinish the Digital Wardrobe Twin 💅🏻

 Turn your closet into a digital twin: every item tagged and understood, outfits generated from what you actually own, a shopping assistant for "should I buy